ramdootp/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/monitoring/README.md

 ## <a name='Whatweregoingtobuild'></a>What we're going to build

 Train & save a BLERSSI location model from Kubeflow Jupyter notebook.
-Then, serve and predict using the saved model and push model metrics into prometheus
+Then, serve and predict using the saved model and push model i/p and o/p metrics into prometheus

 ### <a name='InfrastructureUsed'></a>Infrastructure Used